-Mr. Walker is a first-time director nominee.
+Mr. Walker was elected to the Board of Directors in June 2022.
 He has over 37 years of experience in capital markets and the mineral resource industry.
-Prior to his retirement, he held varying roles in his 20 years with the Royal Bank, including Managing Director and Head of Global Mining Research from 2007 to 2020, as the Director of Canadian Equity Research from 2004 to 2006, and initially as a Mining Analyst.
+Prior to his retirement, he held varying roles in his 20 years with the Royal Bank, including Managing Director and Head of Global Mining Research from 2007 to 2020, Director of Canadian Equity Research from 2004 to 2006, and initially as a mining analyst.
 Mr. Walker also worked as a mining analyst for Richardson Greenshields and then Gordon Capital.
 Prior to working in the banking industry, Mr. Walker worked for 11 years as a geologist with Noranda Mines and Hemlo Gold in Canada.
 He holds a B.Sc., Geology, from Dalhousie University, an M.Sc., Geology, from the University of Western Ontario, and an MBA from Queens University.
 Mr. Walker is a member of the CFA Institute and the Canadian Institute of Mining and Metallurgy.
-He currently is on the Mining Association of Canada's Community of Interest Advisory Panel and on the Skycatch Inc. advisory board, as a Capital Markets Mining Consultant.
+He is currently on the Mining Association of Canada's Community of Interest Advisory Panel and on the Skycatch Inc. advisory board as a Capital Markets Mining Consultant.